boochow/picture/README.md

 # Picture oscillator

 ## About
-Picture is an oscillator module that draws pictures on an XY-mode oscilloscope using [lissa delay](https://github.com/boochow/lissa).
+Picture is an oscillator module that can draw pictures on an XY-mode oscilloscope using [lissa delay](https://github.com/boochow/lissa).
+It is a kind of wavetable synthesizer and a picture to be drawn is encoded in a wavetable.

+Editing `figure.h` enables you to make your own oscillator which shows your own pictures on an oscilloscope.
+Since the module can hold multipe waveforms, it is possible to include a set of pictures in a single oscillator module.

-Multiple pictures can be included in a single module.
-You can select one with the Shift-shape knob.
+You can select waveform with the Shift-shape knob.
 The shape knob squashes the picture.
 It affects the sound in a way similar to PWM.

-Edit `figure.h` to show your own picture on an oscilloscope.
-It's easy!

 Picture works on any logue-sdk compatible hardware.